 The Council may subject to the compliance with the provisions of section 22 of the Act determine an area within the municipal area as a special rating area and levy an additional rate in that area to upgrade or improve that area.
 The funds generated by the special rate in a special rating area shall only be utilised in that area and only for the intended upgrading or improvement of that area.

-I and Non-residential Properties
+3. Ration between Rates on Residential and Non-residential Properties